vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 ## Hits and summaries
 The previous examples used `hits=1` query parameter, and in the previous query examples, the `summaryfetchtime` have been close to a constant.

-The following query requests considerably more, note that the result is piped to `head` to increase readbility:
+The following query requests considerably more, note that the result is piped to `head` to increase readability:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>